Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 Why these prompts aren't in the pillar's 15

-The pillar's 15 starter prompts cover the universal recognition / visibility / recommendation layers — they work for any SaaS brand regardless of category, ICP, or competitive landscape.
+The pillar's 15 starter prompts cover the universal recognition, visibility, and recommendation layers.
+They work for any SaaS brand — regardless of category, ICP, or competitive landscape.
 They're the right starting point for everyone.
+Most teams get directionally accurate data within their first 45-minute audit round using just that universal set.

 This post goes deeper.
-The 12 templates below are use-case-specific variants that you layer on top once you've run the universal set and know which layers (or which prompts within a layer) are underperforming.
-Sentiment-specific, competitor-specific, ICP-specific, long-tail-discovery — these are the variants that turn a directional audit into a precise diagnostic for your specific market.
+The 12 templates below are use-case-specific variants.
+Layer them on top once you've run the universal set.
+By then you know which layers — or which prompts within a layer — are underperforming.
+Sentiment-specific, competitor-specific, ICP-specific, long-tail-discovery: these variants turn a directional audit into a precise diagnostic for your market.

 Use this post when: